-The genius behind legendary Manchester Brit-pop (well, that label is totally wrong: they are rock!) band Oasis brings to an end his 15-month solo world tour at the intimate Shepherd’s Bush Empire.
+The genius behind legendary Manchester Brit-pop (well, that label is totally wrong: they are pure rock) band Oasis brings to an end his 15-month solo world tour at the intimate Shepherd’s Bush Empire.

-Time for new material.
-Noel Gallagher’s High Flying Birds’ singles Everybody Is On the Run, Dream On and The Death of You and Me warm up the audience.
-The first moment of true music and intensity came with the ballad If I Had a Gun, dedicated to his wife Sarah, possibly the best song of his solo career.
+Then it was time for some new material.
+Noel Gallagher’s High Flying Birds’ singles Everybody Is On the Run, Dream On and The Death of You and Me warmed up the audience.
+The first moment of true musical intensity came with the ballad If I Had a Gun, dedicated to his wife Sarah, possibly the best song of his solo career.

-The Mancunian singer-songwriter also played a brand new composition: very much rock’n’roll, in the style of the 1970s era – not a game changer but a substantial addition for the next release.
+The Mancunian singer-songwriter also played a brand new composition that was very much rock’n’roll, in the style of the 1970s era – not a game-changer but a substantial addition for the next release.

-The warm audience suddenly became loud and overexcited as Noel embraced an acoustic guitar to sing Oasis hit single Supersonic.
-Next on setlist was the fan testing song D’Yer Wanna Be a Spaceman, a b-side from the early days of Definitely Maybe – hardcore devotees did not miss a single lyric whereas it was complete silence for all those not familiar with the band’s cult songs.
+The warmed-up audience suddenly became loud and overexcited as Noel embraced an acoustic guitar to sing Oasis hit single Supersonic.
+Next on the setlist was the fan-testing song D’Yer Wanna Be a Spaceman, a b-side from the early days of Definitely Maybe – hardcore devotees did not miss a single lyric whereas it was complete silence for all those not familiar with the band’s cult songs.

 (I Wanna Live in a Dream in My) Record Machine echoed like a gigantic anthem but still missed the mark set by Oasis.

-The deepest and most authentic emotions still came with Oasis songs Talk Tonight and Half the World Away, which are both fan favourites and catchy enough to capture the attention of the latest supporters.
+The deepest and most authentic emotions came with Oasis songs Talk Tonight and Half the World Away, which are both fan favourites and catchy enough to capture the attention of new supporters.

-This is a concert for real Gallagher believers and the proof is the encore which opened with 2002 b-side Idler’s Dream – which Noel only played twice live in his whole life.
+This was a concert for real Gallagher believers and the proof was the encore, which opened with 2002 b-side Idler’s Dream – which Noel has only played twice live in his whole life.
 Angel Child and Little by Little followed.

 Filippo L’Astorina, the editor